onsi/gomega/index.md

         return somethingAmazingHappened()
     }).Should(BeTrue())

+The function that you pass to `Eventually` can have more than one return value.
+In that case, `Eventually` passes the first return value to the matcher and asserts that all other return values are `nil` or zero-valued.
+This allows you to use `Eventually` with functions that return a value and an error -- a common pattern in Go.
+For example, say you have a method on an object named `FetchNameFromNetwork()` that returns a string value and an error.
+Given an instance then you could simply write:

+    Eventually(myInstance.FetchNameFromNetwork).Should(Equal("archibald"))

 If the argument to `Eventually` is *not* a function, `Eventually` will simply run the matcher against the argument.
 This works really well with the Gomega matchers geared towards working with channels:

     Eventually(channel).Should(BeClosed())
     Eventually(channel).Should(Receive())

+> Note that `Eventually(slice).Should(HaveLen(N))` probably won't do what you think it should -- eventually will be passed a pointer to the slice, yes, but if the slice is being `append`ed to (as in: slice := append(slice, ...)`) then Go may (or may not) change the pointer address of the slice.
+In such cases you should always pass `Eventually` a function that, when polled, returns the slice.
 > As with synchronous assertions, you can annotate asynchronous assertions by passing a format string and optional inputs after the `OmegaMatcher`.

 ###Consistently